Peanhua/HomeStorage/documentation/index.md

 Every home has some food stored, whether it's half eaten bread and open can of milk, [3 tons of sugar](https://www.riemurasia.net/kuva/Sokerivarasto/69529), or something between.
 The home storage can also contain items such as medicine, tools, and so on.
 The items in home storage often have limited lifetime, they are constantly being used, and the stock is also constantly being replenished with new items.
 The larger the storage is, the harder it is to keep track of the current state of it; is something going bad soon, is there oversupply of something, and so on.

-This software is aimed to help keep track of the home storage, get reports and alerts about it, and help in replenishing the stock.
+This software is aimed to help keep track of the items in your home storages, get reports and alerts about them, and help in replenishing the stock.

+One installation of a Home Storage can contain multiple homes, the system is designed with the assumption that all the users and homes in an installation are friendly.
+Thus there is no registration, new users are created using an admin account.

 ## 1. Setup